 If you have a pool, and your iguana can swim, you can give your lizard a bit of swim time, so long as he is monitored.
 Be careful not to turn your back, because he might just climb out of the pool and take off to explore the rest of Treasure Coast!

-Our Advice on Bathing Your Iguana
+Our Advice on Bathing Your Iguana in 2025

 Why is it important to give your pet iguana regular baths?